bgachara/bgachara.github.io/posts/rust_ref.md

 ## Vec

 - Dynamically sized collection.
-Vec<T>
-- Stores data in heap which allows it to grow or shrink in size.
+Vec<T>.
+It stores data in heap which allows it to grow or shrink in size.
-- we can create new Vec using new() and from() but there also exists a vec![] macro
+- We can create new Vec using new() and from() but there also exists a vec![] macro

 ```rust
 /* initialize a new, empty vec */